Gender pay gap report

 Summary

-This report contains the Gender Pay Gap (as of 5th April 2023) for Raven Housing Trust, as required by the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
-We recognise the implementation of mandatory gender pay gap reporting as an important step towards transparency and greater equality for women in work.
+This report contains the Gender Pay Gap as of 5th April 2025 for Raven Housing Trust, as required by the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-It is important to remember that the gender pay gap relates to the earnings of female employees compared to male employees in all positions across the workforce and therefore reflects the types of position in which each are employed rather than being an indicator of equal pay for equal work.
-This means that organisations with a greater proportion of men than women in more senior, higher paid roles will have a larger pay gap.
+It is important to remember that the gender pay gap relates to the earnings of female employees compared to male employees in all positions across the workforce and therefore reflects the types of position in which each are employed, rather than being an indicator of equal pay for equal work.
+This means that organisations with a greater proportion of men than women in higher paid roles will have a larger pay gap, because male employees across the organisation will, on average, be paid more.

-Our mean gender pay gap is good compared to the national picture, with the provisional mean gender pay gap for the Not-for-Profit sector as reported by the Office of National Statistics in November 2023 being 15.6% favouring men, and for all sectors being 13.2% favouring men.
+Our mean gender pay gap is excellent compared to the national picture, with the mean gender pay gap for all sectors as provisionally reported by the Office of National Statistics in October 2025, being 13.4% favouring men.

-The median gender pay gap at Raven is 3% favouring men, which means that when our hourly pay rates are listed from highest to lowest, the middle pay rate for male employees is higher than for female employees.
-This is due to a larger percentage of female employees in Band A, the lower pay quartile.
-It does not mean that female employees in the same positions as male employees receive lower hourly rates.
+The median gender pay gap at Raven is 1.25% favouring men, which means that when our hourly pay rates are listed from highest to lowest, the middle pay rate for male employees is slightly higher than for female employees, by 22p.
+This difference can be attributed to the higher number of male employees in the Upper Middle Quartile, Band C.

 Gender pay report – profile and results